George Beckwith (Carl Jung associate): Early life

 George Beckwith was born in Mt.
 Pleasant, Iowa, the second child of Orville and Louisa Beckwith.
 His grandfather, Warren Beckwith (b.
-1833) was a captain in the Union Army during the Civil War and later supervised the construction of railways in eastern Iowa.
+1833) was a captain in the Union army during the Civil War and later supervised the construction of railways in eastern Iowa.
 He then founded a company producing horse-drawn road-grading equipment of his own design, used in the construction of railways.
-Initially established in Mt.
-Pleasant, Western Wheeled Scraper Works soon moved to Aurora, Illinois and years later became part of Austin-Western Works.
+Initially established in Mt Pleasant, Western Wheeled Scraper Works soon moved to Aurora, Illinois and years later became part of Austin-Western Works.
 The family was comfortably wealthy.
-George Beckwith's cousins, Robert Todd Lincoln Beckwith and Mary Lincoln Beckwith, children of Orville's brother Warren and Jessie Harlan Lincoln, were the last surviving descendants of Abraham Lincoln.
+George Beckwith's cousins Robert Todd Lincoln Beckwith and Mary Lincoln Beckwith, children of Orville's brother Warren and Jessie Harlan Lincoln, were the last surviving descendants of Abraham Lincoln.

 Orville Beckwith did not find success in his own business ventures.
 He committed suicide in 1920, and soon after that his wife and younger children moved to La Jolla, California.
-Beckwith attended Mt.
-Pleasant High School, class of 1914.
+Beckwith attended Mt Pleasant High School, class of 1914.
 By 1920 he was working in Aurora, Illinois, where the family business was located.
 According to a newspaper article of 4 May 1922, he was then attending Columbia University.

 Paris years

 In 1925, Leonard Bacon met Beckwith in Zurich.
-Beckwith was living in Paris, in analysis with Jung's associate, H. G. "Peter" Baynes,and traveling frequently to Zurich to attend the seminars Jung held for clients and students.
+Beckwith was living in Paris, in analysis with Jung's apprentice H. G. "Peter" Baynes, and traveling frequently to Zurich to attend the seminars Jung held for patients and students.
 Bacon was an American poet who had come to Zurich for a few months to be analyzed by Jung.
 Bacon recalled Beckwith in his memoir: